Nervengift/read_thermal.py/README.md

 It also requires other python packages, *matplotlib*, *numpy* and *pillow*, which are installed when the CLI is installed through pip.

-You can install the CLI using pip:
+Once you have install exiftool, you can install the CLI using pip:
 ```bash
 pip install flir-image-extractor-cli
 ```